syedashar129/Calculator_GUI/README.md

 ```java
 import javax.swing.*;
 ```
-Used sendButton functions to create the calculator buttons and used actionListener to properly track movements.
+Used sendButton functions such as these to create the calculator buttons and used actionListener to properly track movements.

 ```java
 private void sendButton(){